Viewing the Conda Environments

 Use the Environment Explorer to list all conda environments in a notebook session.

-The Data Science service offers a series of prebuilt Data Science conda environments, and you can access them in the JupyterLab Launcher tab by clicking Environment Explorer to:
+The Data Science service offers a series of prebuilt Data Science conda environments, and you can access them in the JupyterLab Launcher tab by selecting Environment Explorer to:

 Start using the Environment Explorer by browsing through these categories of conda environments by clicking each button.
 Notice that each environment category has a different tab color.
 Each environment is displayed in a separate environment card.
 Each version of an environment has its own separate card.

-The Environment Explorer allows you to filter conda environments by architecture, deprecation, and source type.
+The Environment Explorer lets you filter conda environments by architecture, deprecation, and source type.
 Enabling a filter restricts the listed conda environments.
 By default, deprecated conda environments aren't displayed.
 Select the Show Deprecated to include these environments in the search results.

 Within each source type filter, there are two numbers in parentheses.
 The first number indicates the number of conda environments that are selected.
 The second number indicates the total possible number of conda environments that are available in that filter source type.